School of Business

 This study aims to answer whether the health of the United States equities market is a representation of the well-being of the macro-economy.
 There are two primary goals in this study.
 The first is to model the determinants of fluctuating stock prices in the short-run.
 For this reason, data is collected in monthly units intended to represent short-term fluctuations in the S&P price over time.
 The second is to model the expected impact of recessionary pressures on the performance of equities.

 Freitag, Daniel, "Don’t Judge the S&P 500 by its Cover: When Expectations Meet Regression" (2013).
-Student Scholarship - School of Business.
+Student Scholarship - College of Business.
 3.